Skip to main content

 To clean up the formatting of all of the yaml test cases, run pnpm transform-recorded-tests

-To upgrade all the test fixtures to the latest command version, run the command pnpm transform-recorded-tests --upgrade.
+To upgrade test fixtures to their canonical, latest form, run the command pnpm transform-recorded-tests --canonicalize <paths>.
 This command should be idempotent.

 Custom transformation